drobotik/eav/README.md

 ```

 ### Work with migrations, cli-application
-Eav package CLI app relies on a database connection.
+CLI app relies on a database connection.
 It uses [Doctrine DBAL](https://www.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/configuration.html#configuration) to perform connections.<br />
 There isn't any pre-configured connection information.
-For non-docker envs required to set up a connection.
+For non-docker environments is required to set up a connection.
-As option, make a file connection.php, it automatically check this file on CLI app, also it added connection.php added to gitignore.
+As an option, make a new file connection.php in root folder.
+This file will be automatically included.
 ```php
 #connection.php
 use Drobotik\Eav\Database\DoctrineConnection;